Table of contents

 What is a sales trigger?

-A sales trigger is a clue, based on an event, an action, or the behavior of a prospect or his company, that informs us about the purchase intention or the relevance of our offer to a prospect.
+A sales trigger is a signal, based on an event, an action, or the behavior of a prospect or their company, that informs us about the purchase intention or the relevance of our offer to a prospect.

 Triggers are also sometimes called “Intents” for “Buyer Intent”.